PurpleMB/purplemb.github.io/_posts/2025-03-19-shadow-falls.markdown

 </p>

 <p>
 As stated at the beginning of this section, my initial, lacking approach to player communication and freedom extends to other areas of the game, such as the tutorializing of the puzzle mechanics.
 As in this case, many of these related issues could be solved by a stronger balance between player agency and intentional design.
-In all, the failures of the world design of Shadow Falls serve as a good lesson in the ways that linearity and openness must be managed in all aspects of development.
+In all, the failures of the world design of <span class="book-title">Shadow Falls</span> serve as a good lesson in the ways that linearity and openness must be managed in all aspects of development.
 </p>
 </div>